Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Experiments

-We limited the amount of model evaluations to $2000$ for each gradient-based attack and distributed them over multiple restarts and samples (SNGD), such that $R\cdot I \cdot N = 2000$, where $R$ denotes the total number of restarts, $I$ the amount of attack iterations, and $N$ the amount of sampling operations for SNGD.
-We tried multiple combinations of model evaluations and restarts, as we observed that for a fixed budget of total evaluations this considerably impacts the performance of the attacks.
+We limited the amount of model evaluations to $2000$ for each gradient-based attack as we generally did not observe any success rate increases for more evaluations.
+We distributed the model evaluations over multiple restarts, such that $R\cdot I = 2000$, where $R$ denotes the total number of restarts and $I$ the amount of attack iterations.
+We tried multiple combinations of model evaluations and restarts, as we observed that for a fixed budget of total evaluations this has considerable impact on the performance of the attacks.
 For the standard PGD attack we obtained the highest success rates between $20-400$ iterations and $5-100$ random restarts.
-For SN-PGD attacks we used $100$ iterations, $4$ sampling operations and $5$ random restarts.
-The B\&B attack was performed with $1000$ iterations and two restarts.
+For DSN-PGD attacks we used $400$ iterations and $5$ random restarts.
+For both DSN-PGD and PGD we explored step sizes between $\alpha = \frac{1}{40} \epsilon$ and $\alpha = \frac{1}{2} \epsilon$.
+For the momentum-based attacks, we considered momentum values between $0.5$ and $1.0$.
+We used the AdverTorch \cite{Ding2019} implementation of the B\&B attack and performed it with $2000$ iterations.
+We considered learning rates between $0.0001$ and $0.01$ for the B\&B attack.
 The SPSA attack was performed with $100$ steps and a sample size of $8192$, as shown to be effective in \cite{Useato2018}.
-Additional hyperparameters are included in the supplementary material.
-We performed all attacks on the same subset of $1000$ ($10\%$) randomly selected test images as in \cite{Useato2018, Brendel19}.
+We used $2$ ODI steps to warmstart any ODI enhanced adversarial attack as proposed in the original paper \cite{tashiro2020}.
+We performed all attacks on the same subset of $1000$ ($10\%$) randomly selected test images as in \cite{Brendel19,Useato2018}.

-\subsection{Data and architectures}
+\subsection{Data and Architectures}

-Three different image classification datasets were used to evaluate the adversarial robustness of the different models (MNIST \cite{LeCun98}, Fashion-MNIST \cite{Xiao2017} and CIFAR10 \cite{Krizhevsky2009}).
-We split each dataset into the predefined train and test sets and additionally removed $10\%$ ($5000$ samples) of the training data for validation.
+Three different image classification datasets were used to evaluate the efficiency of the adversarial attacks (MNIST \cite{LeCun98}, Fashion-MNIST \cite{Xiao2017} and CIFAR10 \cite{krizhevsky2009}).
+We split each dataset into the predefined train and test sets and additionally removed $10\%$ of the training data for validation.